Collaborative Health Studies Coordinating Center

 Members

-- Operational activities including development of study protocol, strategies for recruitment and retention, data collection forms, manual(s) of operations, and quality control procedures;
+- Clinical Operations: Development of study protocol, strategies for recruitment and retention, data collection forms, manual(s) of operations, and quality control procedures

-- Development of integrated data collection systems using various formats as needed including computer-assisted interviewing, scanned data forms, and web-based transmission of data from sites linked together for recruitment and tracking of participants;
+- Data Collection Systems: Development of integrated data collection systems using various formats as needed including computer-assisted interviewing, scanned data forms, and web-based transmission of data from sites linked together for recruitment and tracking of participants

-- Provision of systems for randomization and distribution of study medications for clinical trials;
+- Randomization / Distribution: Provision of systems for randomization and distribution of study medications for clinical trials

-- Reports to monitor study progress and provide interim clinical results;
+- Reporting: Reports to monitor study progress and provide interim clinical results

-- Implementation of quality control activities and standardization of procedures through centralized training, site visits, and programming/statistical techniques to maximize data accuracy;
+- Quality Control: Implementation of quality control activities and standardization of procedures through centralized training, site visits, and programming/statistical techniques to maximize data accuracy

 Studies